1979 San Antonio parade shooting

-On April 27, 1979, 64-year-old Ira Attebury opened fire on the spectator crowd at the Battle of Flowers parade in San Antonio, Texas, killing two and injuring several dozen, including several police officers.
-It proceeded into a siege for over an hour, before the perpetrator then killed himself.
-Attebury, a WWII military veteran, was on drugs during the shooting, and believed he was being persecuted by the police.
+On April 27, 1979, 64-year-old Ira Attebury opened fire on spectators at the Battle of Flowers parade in San Antonio, Texas, United States.
+The attack killed two people and injured dozens of others, including six police officers.
+The shooting led to a siege lasting over an hour, which ended when Attebury committed suicide.
+A veteran of World War II, Attebury was under the influence of drugs during the shooting and reportedly believed he was being persecuted by the police.

 On the 40th anniversary of the shooting, KSAT described it as the worst mass shooting in San Antonio history.

 Shooting

 On April 27, 1979, Attebury parked his RV on the corner of Broadway and Grayson Street.
-His RV was filled with weapons and ammunition, including 14 guns.
-While in his vehicle he opened fire upon the crowd, which was waiting for the Battle of Flowers Parade to start.
+The vehicle contained a cache of weapons and ammunition, including 14 firearms.
+From within the RV, Attebury opened fire on the crowd as the Battle of Flowers Parade was beginning.

-A witness described Attebury as shooting "at anything that moved", for roughly a half hour, shouting "traitors, traitors, traitors!"
-It then escalated into a standoff, which lasted for ninety minutes.
-Police confronted Attebury, and a SWAT team was called in; Attebury was injured by police gunfire.
-After his AR-15 rifle jammed, Attebury shot and killed himself with a revolver.
+One witness described Attebury as shooting "at anything that moved" for approximately 30 minutes while shouting, "traitors, traitors, traitors!".
+The incident escalated into a 90-minute standoff with police and a SWAT team, during which Attebury was wounded by police gunfire.
+After his AR-15 rifle jammed, Attebury committed suicide with a revolver.

+Victims

-Two people were killed in the shooting and 55 were injured; several of the injured were police.
+In total, two people were killed in the shooting and 55 were injured; six of the injured were police officers.
 At least thirty of those hurt in the incident had been shot, while the others were injured while trying to escape.

 Perpetrator

-Ira Attebury (sometimes spelled Attebery) born 1915, had grown up on a farm in Poplar Bluff, Missouri, one of nine children.
+Ira Attebury (Note: Sometimes spelled Attebery) (April 29, 1914 – April 27, 1979) had grown up on a farm in Poplar Bluff, Missouri, one of nine children.
 After service in the US Coast Guard during World War II, Attebury had been an independent trucker.
-Fifteen years prior to the shooting, he had been involved in an accident that killed two people, and as a result had been disabled.
+Eight years prior to the shooting, he had been involved in an accident that killed two people, and as a result had been disabled.
 He was not responsible for the crash, but according to his brothers began to believe he was being persecuted by the police in the aftermath.

 His brother described him as "highstrong" and "temperamental", fighting with their father and dropping out of high school in his youth.
 He was receiving disability pension payments for an unrelated heart condition.
 Attebury had lived in San Antonio for more than a year, having appeared at a local trailer park.
 He was later kicked out of the trailer park due to his paranoid behavior.

 Attebury was high on PCP during the shooting, and his colleagues stated he would have hallucinations and thought he was being persecuted by law enforcement.
 He additionally complained about banks and what he perceived as unfair treatment from the Department of Veterans Affairs.
 His landlord stated he was a "quiet loner" who would always pay in cash due to his fear of banks.
 Attebury's neighbors expressed surprise after the shooting, not thinking his statements were serious.